xpack/xpack-build-box/README.md

   ~/Downloads/xpack-build-box.git
 ```

-### TODO
+## TODO

-- properly set the architecture for 32-bit images
+Things to be considered for future versions:

 - build nodejs
 - build Python 3 in bootstrap

-### Conclusions
+## Conclusions

 For Intel Linux, to preserve support for older distributions,
 the **Ubuntu 12 (precise)** (2.15) distribution was selected.

-The binaries should also run on RHEL 7; support for RHEL 6 was discontinued.
+The resulting binaries should also run on RHEL 7; support for RHEL 6
+was discontinued.

 For Arm binaries, the base distribution is **Ubuntu 16.04 LTS (xenial)**,
 (2.23).